git-Sankalp-Agarwal/Foodie-App/README.md

 The application will start on `http://localhost:8080`

 ## API Documentation
-Access Swagger UI at: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
+Access Endpoint via Postman UI at: [http://localhost:8080/]

 ### Available Endpoints